A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a spherically truncated counterpart: Perturbative expansion

 whence we infer $\cG^{(1)}_k = \delta\mu_k$.
 Choosing $\bmu=\bar\mu$ yields an important simplification: \begin{prop} If $\bmu = \bar\mu$, then $\zeta_1 = 0$. \end{prop} \begin{proof} It is sufficient to add side by side all eqs.~(\ref{eq:PTorderone}) for $k=1,\ldots,v$ to get

-Since the quantity in square brackets is strictly positive, we must conclude that $\zeta_1=0$. \end{proof} As can be readily understood, annihilating $\zeta_1$ results in a huge simplification of the higher order calculations.
-Indeed, $\zeta_1$ figures in many perturbative structures contributing to $\cG^{(n)}$ for $n\ge 2$.
-For instance, the structure basis of eq.~(\ref{eq:Otwobasis}) is reduced to only two elements in place of four, while the one of eq.~(\ref{eq:Othreebasis}) is reduced to six elements in place of twelve.
+Since the quantity in square brackets is strictly positive, we conclude that $\zeta_1=0$. \end{proof} As can be easily understood, having $\zeta_1=0$ results in a huge simplification of the algebra.
+Indeed, $\zeta_1$ belongs to many perturbative structures contributing to $\smash{\cG^{(n)}}$ for $n\ge 2$.
+For instance, the set of structures given in eq.~(\ref{eq:Otwobasis}) is reduced to only two elements in place of four when $\zeta_1=0$, while the one given in eq.~(\ref{eq:Othreebasis}) is reduced to six elements in place of twelve.